 Since the Protection of Wild Mammals (Scotland) Act 2002 was passed the use of a pack of dogs to flush to guns has taken place on thousands of days.
-This is an activity which takes place in public and open to scrutiny.
+This is an activity which is open, takes place in public and open to scrutiny.
 Foxhound packs have co-operated closely with Police Scotland and have amended their practices in the light of the changes in the law.
 There has been little, if any, suggestion that the law was not working.

-Email, write to or meet your MSP?
+How do I email, write to or meet my MSP?

 Parliamentary rules mean that MSPs are only able to act on behalf of their own constituents so make sure you include your full name, address and postcode in any letter or email.
 As a constituent, you should expect to receive a response to your correspondence.